rileyhales/saber-hbc/README.md

-# Regional Bias Correction of Large Hydrological Models
+# Hydrological Bias Correction on Large Mode
 This repository contains Python code which can be used to calibrate biased, non-gridded hydrologic models.
 Most of the code in this repository will work on any model's results.
 The data preprocessing and automated calibration functions are programmed to expect data following the GEOGloWS ECMWF Streamflow Service's structure and format.